fbpx

 4-H Ontario adheres to procedures recommended by the RCMP in regard to Police Record Checks for not for profit youth development organizations

-• Bear an authorized signature and stamp of the local police service jurisdiction,
+• Bear proof of authorization of the local police service jurisdiction,

-• Be forwarded to 4-H Ontario Attention: 4-H Ontario Screening Officer and be received by 4-H Ontario within 30 days of the police services agency date stamp.
+• Be forwarded to 4-H Ontario Attention: 4-H Ontario Screening Officer and be received by 4-H Ontario within 30 days of completion.

 Current 4-H volunteers: are required to complete a Police Name/Record Check only through an accredited third party online service provider every three years (36 months) from the date of their previously filed Police Record Check).